knazario/06_Python_API_Project/README.md

 -
 For the first map in VacationPy, I opted to not use a Legend since it wasn't going to display all 500+ cities and the city name would display upon hover.

-During my final updates, I switched to using VS Code.
-When running Jupyter Lab, I was not able to get the hover features to display (not even the defualt hover items).
-Hover_cols and defaults all display correctly using VScode.

 Code Source
 -